znkldev/Desktop-Clock-Widget/README.md

 3. Move the `.exe` file from the project folder to the startup folder or create a shortcut.

->[!Warning]
->Montserrat and DS-DIGITAL font has been used for the clock.
-If this font is not installed on your computer, it may be displayed in a different font.

 >[!important]
 >**Fonts download link:**